Speech and Debate

 Between practices, team meetings, and tournaments (which typically start on Friday and end on Sunday), the speech and debate team does require a significant investment of time from its members.
 However, the rewards of participation more than make up for the time invested.
 In addition to traveling around the country, team members gain invaluable skills, including critical reasoning, organization, and public speaking that are valued in virtually any profession.
 Like members of athletic teams, you also have the honor of representing McKendree.
 But, perhaps most importantly, team members have a great deal of fun.

-If you are interested in joining the speech and debate team, either as a current or prospective McKendree student, feel free to email Joe Blasdel (speech and debate coach), Cory Freivogel (assistant debate coach), or Stephen Hagan (assistant speech coach).
+If you are interested in joining the speech and debate team, either as a current or prospective McKendree student, feel free to email Joe Blasdel (Director of Speech and Debate), Brent Nicholson (Debate Coach), or Stephen Hagan (Speech Coach).